 HD Physical Therapy Marks July as Juvenile Arthritis Awareness Month

-Most forms of juvenile arthritis are autoimmune disorders, which means that the body’s immune system—which normally helps to fight off bacteria or viruses—mistakenly attacks some of its own healthy cells and tissues.
-The result is inflammation, marked by redness, heat, pain and swelling.
-This inflammation can cause joint damage.
-Doctors do not know why the immune system attacks healthy tissues in children who develop JA.
+Arthritis is a complex family of musculoskeletal disorders consisting of more than 100 different diseases that destroy joints, bones, muscles, cartilage and other connective tissues.
+Juvenile arthritis (JA) is a term used to describe the many conditions that can develop in children ages 16 and younger.
+It is an autoimmune disorder, which means that the body's immune system—which normally helps to fight off bacteria or viruses—mistakenly attacks some of its own healthy cells and tissues.
+The result is inflammation which causes joint damage.
+Doctors do not know why the immune system attacks healthy tissues in children.
 Scientists suspect that it is a two-step process.
-First, something in a child’s genetic makeup gives him or her a tendency to develop JA; then an environmental factor, such as a virus, triggers the development of the disease.
+First, something in a child's genetic makeup gives him or her a tendency to develop JA; then an environmental factor, such as a virus, triggers the development of the disease.

-The most common symptom of all types of juvenile arthritis is persistent joint swelling, pain and stiffness that is typically worse in the morning or after a nap.
-The pain may limit movement of the affected joint, although many children, especially younger ones, will not complain of pain.
+The most common symptoms are persistent joint swelling, pain and stiffness that are typically worse in the morning or after a nap.
+The pain may limit movement of the affected joint, although many children will not complain of pain.
 JA commonly affects the knees and the joints in the hands and feet.
 One of the earliest signs of JA may be limping in the morning because of an affected knee.

 Unfortunately, there is no cure for juvenile arthritis.
-The goal of treatment for JA is to relieve inflammation, control pain and improve your child’s quality of life.
-Most treatment plans involve a combination of medication, various therapies and healthy living.
-A general exercise program is an important part of a child’s treatment plan; an important member of your child’s health care team is their physical therapist.
+The goal of treatment is to control pain levels, reduce inflammation, maintain mobility and improve your child's quality of life.
+Most treatment plans involve a combination of medication, physical therapy and healthy living; therefore an important member of your child's health care team is their physical therapist!
 A PT can work with your child to develop a plan of exercises that will improve joint function and strengthen muscles, without causing further harm to affected joints.
-Having arthritis should be part of your child’s life – not the central focus of his life.
+Having arthritis can be part of your child's life – not the focus of their life.